Chemiculs/qengine/README.md

 # Polymorphic-Engine

-NOTE-- MUST USE LLVM / CLANG COMPILER FOR NOW --|
+NOTE-- MSVC SUPPORT IS EXPIRIMENTAL - LLVM / CLANG ARE THOROUGHLY TESTED --|

 As you can see reading over the source, i have attempted to implement support for MSVC and others however have not succeeded at this yet.